ZeusVS/gover/README.md

 The currently available file managers are either:

-* made in a slower language like python
+* Made in a slower language like python.
-* bloated with too many unneeded features and not simple/minimalistic anymore
+* Bloated with too many unneeded features making the program unintuitive and complex.
-* lacking some core features that are must-haves for a complete file manager experience.
+* Lacking some core features that are must-haves for a complete file manager experience.

 ### Goal